Maggie Betts

-Margaret Betts (born New York City) is an American filmmaker.
+Margaret Betts is an American filmmaker.
 Her debut feature Novitiate was nominated for the Grand Jury Prize at the Sundance Film Festival and received a Jury Award for her direction.

 Background

 Her father is Roland W. Betts, who had a close personal relationship with former president George W. Bush.
 The themes of her films are largely inspired by the social consciousness she developed through interactions with former first lady Laura Bush and the work she has done with various United Nations organizations such as UNICEF.

 Career

 Though she recently signed with CAA, she is also represented by Brillstein Entertainment Partners.
 She earned her BA in English from Princeton University, and though she was not ultimately selected, earned a coveted spot on Marvel's shortlist of potential directors for Black Widow.

 Films

 The Carrier

 Betts gained renown following the debut of her 2010 documentary, The Carrier, at the Tribeca Film Festival.
 This film was largely inspired by her experience fighting to eradicate AIDS in South Africa.
 The documentary was also selected for festivals such as Big Sky Documentary Film Festival (2012), Documentary Edge Film Festival (2012), One World International Film Festival (2012), Sedona Film Festival (2012), Women's Film Festival (2012), Minneapolis St. Paul Film Festival (2012), Lone Star Film Festival (2011), Zurich Film Festival (2011), The 15th Annual Docu Weeks, and Watch Docs Human Rights Film Festival (2011).